buildacubesat/CubeSat-Resources/docs/getting-started.md

 - [ ] Passivated
 - [ ] Deorbited

+!!! note
     A full CubeSat development project typically takes 1-2 years or more from initial planning to launch and operations.
 That includes everything from prototyping and documentation to regulatory approvals and environmental testing.
-Most likely, the process will not be linear, and different aspects of your system will be in different stages.
+Most likely, **the process will not be linear**, and different aspects of your system will be in different stages.

 If your CubeSat mission is result-oriented, you probably have a payload that needs to reach orbit and send data back.
 In that case, it's advisable to source a bus with flight heritage – i.e. structure and subsystems that have been flight-proven – from an established vendor.
 Check out [SatSearch](https://satsearch.co/) and [CubeSat Shop](https://www.cubesatshop.com/) for help with sourcing.